Flute Lessons | Theory Lessons, Composition Lessons, Online Lessons

-- Qualifications: ARSM (with Distinction), Currently pursuing a Bachelors in Music (Performance) at Waikato University, Grade 6 Music Theory (with Distinction).
+- Qualifications: Currently pursuing a Bachelors of Music (Performance) at Waikato University.
+ARSM (with Distinction), Grade 6 Music Theory (with Distinction).
 Shortlisted for Lilburn Composition Awards in 2021

 - Pricing: $40/hour, $25/half-hour

 - Styles: Classical, Contemporary

 - Suitability: ~8 and up